CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Conclusion

 \section{Conclusion}

-This paper proposes a novel reputation-based adaptive sharing algorithm, specifically tailored for decentralized learning scenarios.
+This paper proposed a novel reputation-based adaptive sharing algorithm to promote collaborative fairness, specifically tailored for decentralized learning scenarios.
+By leveraging gradient alignment, CYCle dynamically adjusts knowledge transfer based on participants' contributions, ensuring positive and equitable collaboration gains.
+We further extended the protocol to operate seamlessly over gossip-based decentralized learning algorithms.
 Through theoretical and empirical analyses, this work has illustrated the algorithm's superior capabilities in achieving collaborative fairness.
-In future, we will theoretically study the convergence characteristics of the proposed protocol.